 New York Review of Science Fiction reading, April 2, New York, New York.

 KGB Science Fiction and Fantasy Reading Series, July 17, New York, New York.

 World Science Fiction Convention, August 15-19, Dublin, Ireland.

 World Fantasy Convention, October 31-November 3, Los Angeles, California.

 If you would like to contact me directly, you can email me at firstname.lastname@example.org.
 If you would like to send me something, you can send it to the following address:

 Dr. Theodora Goss

 100 Bay State Road, 3rd Floor

 Boston, MA 02215

 Or, of course, you can send me a message on Facebook or Twitter.
-Click on the Facebook button to see my Page, and click on my Twitter link to see my tweets.
+Click on the Facebook link to see my page, and click on the Twitter link to see my tweets.
 Feel free to friend me or follow me!